derekeder/FusionTable-Map-Template/README.md

 </iframe>
 ```

-You must explicitly set the size of the iframe, so midify the `height` and `width` attributes as necessary.
+You must explicitly set the size of the iframe, so modify the `height` and `width` attributes as necessary.
 You can also control the height of the map in `css/custom.css`:

 ```css
 .iframe #map_canvas { height: 500px; }